Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - To work with AZURE SQL DATABASE --> we use MyBookStoreWebDbContext (this is database name) -in Data/MyBookStoreWebDbContext.cs
 - to work with WEB AZURE SQL DB, change all BookStoreContext --> to MyBookStoreWebDbContext ( In Program.cs, Repository )
-- we use Azure Data Studio (an instrument to control SQL Server ).
-Alco, can be SQL Server management studio, MySQL workbench
+- we use Azure Data Studio (an instrument to control and interact with SQL Server, it is used more often ).
+Also, can be SQL Server management studio (SSMS) or MySQL workbench (these last 2 options --> used rarely)

 #### To start new app--> write in terminal

 1. in terminal --> dotnet new list
 2. In terminal --> dotnet new mvc

----

-# SQL Server Management Studio (SSMS)

-- We use it to create Database locally and then we can work with database through this app
-- To Create Web Hosted Database --> first we create it im Microsoft Azure Portal, and then we write the connection string for that Database in the application, -->then it will appear in SSMS and we can work with the Web Database through SSMS

----
+3. dotnet watch run

+### Small but important things

 - Keyboard shortcuts:
   ( prop + Tab --> use in Class, will create public int MyProperty{get;set;})